styleguidist/react-styleguidist/docs/Documenting.md

 # Documenting components

-Styleguidist generates documentation for your components based on the comments in your source code, propTypes declarations and Readme files.
+Styleguidist generates documentation for your components based on the comments in your source code, propTypes declarations, and Readme files.

 > **Note:** [See examples](https://github.com/styleguidist/react-styleguidist/tree/master/examples/basic/src/components) of documented components in our demo style guide.